 Use the space below to record any questions you have for other groups, or notes from the discussions.

-Guest Speaker: Non-Traditional Vendor
+Guest Speaker: Attracting Non-Traditional Vendors

-Use the space below to take notes on the non-traditional vendor’s presentation.
+Use the space below to take notes on the presentation around attracting non-traditional vendors to do business with the government.